LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 Think twice, investigate, read or listen to opinions, if you expect to be making a living from open source.
 Though not impossible or unheard of, it requires a lot of commercial overhead.

-Most of open source developers ate employed individuals who choose to spendvtheir free time doing somthing they consider useful while at the same time keeping their mind active and well excercised.
+Most of open source developers ate employed individuals who choose to spend their free time doing something they consider useful while at the same time keeping their mind active and well exercised.

 You must also be prepared for commercial organizations to sell and use your open code without any return to the original developers.
 This is the nature of open source.
 Be sure that you are prepared to walk this path.

 **Headsup Advice**
 -------------------------------------

 - corporate strongarms will steal your work
 - open source community has elements that do not care about responsibility or diligence
 - the attrition and abandonement culture of some open projects can be nerve-straining
 - some of the github project leaders' neglect of merging pull requests is outright disrespectful
 - while open source should strive for unity   of solutions, the previous realities lead to unsustainable fragmentation
 - your body is the vehicle for your mind. the healthier the better your contributions
 - equally, emotional health allows for better creativity and contributions
 - there is naysayers, apes and savages in t-shirts abound, and they will be out to get you. just keep cool and detached.
 - as all roads, this one is also full of sweat and disappointments (but also achievements and rewards)

 **About the Originator**
 -------------------------------------

 Game industry is as old as humanity.
-Computer games have been around for well over 60 years (as of 25 Jan 2020) and the originator of this project (aka pyramid) has been creating and playing them for nearly 40 years.
+Computer games have been around for well over 60 years (as of 25 Jan 2020) and the originator of this project, pyramid (aka pyramid3d) has been creating and playing them for nearly 40 years.

-Far from considering himself expert, he thinks of his contributions more as aggregatory with a slight visionary touch.
+Far from considering himself expert, he thinks of his contributions more as aggregatory functions with a slight visionary touch.

-The aggregation of catalogued knowledge becomes more and more necessary with a very large knowledge base spread across the vast world wide web and more and more fractioning becoming prevalent.
+The aggregation of cataloged knowledge becomes more and more necessary, with a very large knowledge base spread across the vast world wide web and more and more fractioning becoming prevalent.
 It should help lower the entry line for newcomers and make life easier for seasoned developers and creators.

+As early as 2017-08-30, pyramid started a collection of ideas for future games, albeit starting with a simple listing of objectives, features, and anti-features for games he would like to play, it was the spark that ignited the voyage that trails the present document.

+As for his knowledge on game development, his self-description is

+> "I am a C++ beginner with some programming experience"

+His public identity is a matter of privacy by choice.

 On a side note: 1958's Tennis for Two is considered to be the first video game (source [https://www.bnl.gov/about/history/firstvideo.php](https://www.bnl.gov/about/history/firstvideo.php).
-For timeline of video games also see [https://www.museumofplay.org/about/icheg/video-game-history/timeline](https://www.museumofplay.org/about/icheg/video-game-history/timeline)
+For timeline of video games also see [https://www.museumofplay.org/about/icheg/video-game-history/timeline](https://www.museumofplay.org/about/icheg/video-game-history/timeline).

-As early as 2017-08-30, pyramid started a collection of ideas for future games, albeit limited to a simple listing of objectives, features, and anti-features for games he would like to play, it was the spark that ignited this voyage.